 The Textile Association of Graduate Students is an organization which brings together the Wilson College of Textiles graduate students in one place and builds a sense of community and communication.
 TAGS is a platform which encourages students to share their knowledge, help each other through networking and socializing.
 Throughout the year, TAGS organizes many events and activities which provides a chance for interaction between students from different fields in a more information and relaxed environment.
 The overall goal for TAGS is to inculcate a feeling of togetherness and support among graduate students which translates into a more loyal group of alumni and better opportunity for future students.

 Textile Technology and Engineering Society (TTES)

-The goal of the Textile Engineering Society is to build a network of motivated textile engineering students, faculty, and alumni.
-TES will enrich the college learning experience through career exploration, field trips, and guest speakers.
-It is also our hope that the character of each member is strengthened through service and fundraising activities.
-TES will provide you with a learning experience the classroom cannot provide.
+The goal of the Textile Technology and Engineering Society is to build a network of motivated textile technology and textile engineering students, faculty, and alumni.
+TTES will enrich the college learning experience through career exploration, field trips, and volunteering as well as provide the opportunity to build strong relationships between textile engineering and textile technology students.

 Tompkins Textile Student Council (TTSC)

 The Tompkins Textile Student Council is the main governing body over all Wilson College student organizations and its members also serve on several standing Wilson College committees, including Dean’s Council, to represent the undergraduate student body.
 The council consists of class representatives, organization representatives and an executive board.
 All Wilson College undergraduate students are invited and welcome to attend meetings.
 TTSC also participates in and helps promote college events such as the Wilson College Career Fair, Wolfpack Welcome Week activities and Open House.